QiufangMa/AgentImpact2YANG/draft-xxx-yang-agent-challenges.md

 ## YANG-driven Operations as AI-Invocable Tools

-A promising direction for partially addressing gap in {{comprehension}} is to refactor YANG‑based network operations into AI‑invocable tools using the Model Context Protocol (MCP).
+A promising direction for partially addressing gap in {{semantic}} is to refactor YANG‑based network operations into AI‑invocable tools using the Model Context Protocol (MCP).
 Instead of requiring an AI agent to generate raw YANG instance data directly, which is prone to hallucination or exhibits non-determined behavior, the agent invokes an MCP tool with structured parameters.
 By shielding agents from low-level syntax and model complexity, this abstraction layer reduces the agent’s burden of understanding complex YANG schemas and mitigates the risk of generating invalid configuration data.

 The applicability of MCP to network management is discussed in {{I-D.yang-nmrg-mcp-nm}}.
 Industry open-source exploration is emerging towards this direction, e.g., gNMIBuddy {{gNMIBuddy}} provides a toolkit to wrap gNMI and OpenConfig YANG data models based network operations, designed primarily for LLMs with MCP integration.

 ## Semantic Enrichment via Knowledge Graphs and Semantic Metadata

-Gaps identified in {{comprehension}} and {{Expressiveness}} can be partially addressed by adding a semantic layer on top of YANG data models.
+Gaps identified in {{semantic}} and {{uncertain}} can be partially addressed by adding a semantic layer on top of YANG data models.
 Knowledge graphs (KGs) provide a machine‑readable representation of network knowledge, enabling AI agents to better understand the semantics, relationships, and constraints embedded in the network.

 IETF work in this area includes {{?I-D.mackey-nmop-kg-for-netops}} and {{?I-D.tailhardat-nmop-incident-management-noria}}, which correlate data from different network planes, e.g., management, control, and data planes and present a holistic view of network status.

-When a user expresses a high-level intent such as "check why the VPN tunnel is down", a KG‑enhanced agent can query the YANG-based knowledge graph to understand the relationships between relevant services and metrics, addressing gap in {{comprehension}}.
-Furthermore, KGs can explicitly model concepts such as "preferred vs. optional", temporal KGs can model concepts such as "transient vs. persistent failure", which are currently absent from YANG, partially addressing {{Expressiveness}}.
+When a user expresses a high-level intent such as "check why the VPN tunnel is down", a KG‑enhanced agent can query the YANG-based knowledge graph to understand the relationships between relevant services and metrics, addressing gap in {{semantic}}.
+Furthermore, KGs can explicitly model concepts such as "preferred vs. optional", temporal KGs can model concepts such as "transient vs. persistent failure", which are currently absent from YANG, partially addressing {{uncertain}}.

 There is also other work in NMOP focusing on semantic enrichment that could serve as a foundation layer for agentic AI driven network anomaly detection.
 A set of ongoing drafts include: